BernardGreenberg/NXSYS/NXSYSWindows/WindowsStatus.md

 In this repository, the top-level directory `NXSYS` contains everything that is shared between the Mac and Windows builds of the app (and nothing else).
 The second-level directory `TLEdit/tled`, quite unsymmetrically, contains everything shared by both builds of TLEdit (perhaps I will reorganize this) "and hopefully little else".
 TLEdit depends upon the `NXSYS` directory, too, for sources and headers.

 The top-level directory `NXSYSWindows` contains everything specific to Windows, and *nothing* used on the Mac.
 All Windows-specific code and resources (about 25 files) for both apps are in it, directly.
-The solution file `NXSYSWindows.sln` is there, as well as subdirectories for the three (current) VS projects contained therein, which *do not contain code*, but only VS artifacts such as the `.vcxproj` project file and its artifacts.
+The solution file `NXSYSWindows.sln` is there, as well as subdirectories for the four (current) VS projects contained therein, which *do not contain code*, but only VS artifacts such as the `.vcxproj` project file and its artifacts.

 ### Build it yourself

+You will need the [MS Visual Studio Installer Project Extension](https://marketplace.visualstudio.com/items?itemName=VisualStudioClient.MicrosoftVisualStudio2022InstallerProjects), which is freely available, if you wish to build the MSI/ installer.

-All of the pathnames in the project files have been relativized.
-There should be no references outside the repository tree, in fact, no references other than to the solution directory (`NXSYSWindows`) or its peers `NXSYS` and `TLEdit` (although there might (TBD) be build-time references to the `Documentation` directory when this is complete).
+All of the pathnames in the project files are solution-relative; there are no references outside the repository tree, in fact, no references other than to the solution directory (`NXSYSWindows`) or its peers `NXSYS` and `TLEdit` (although there are build-time references to the `Documentation` directory, as `$(SolutionDir)..\Documentation`).

 All you have to do is download this repository, assure you have a VS 2022 at least as up-to-date as mine (described above, free Community Edition used) open the solution `NXSYSWindows.sln` its eponymous directory, select and build both projects (`NXSYS` and `TLEdit`) and go to town.